 Ever so slowly, our bikes rolled to a stop, as Doug gestured quietly, pointing toward the forest.
 There, happily grazing, was a robust young deer enjoying her morning solitude beside the Seymour Valley Trailway.
 While pulling out my camera to document the moment, I began to get the feeling this was going to be an illustrious day!

 It was the spring of 2004, and I was poring over an old Western Canada Wilderness Committee (WCWC) map when four simple words caught my eye: Owl and Talon Creek.
 The name alone sounded intriguing enough, but there was also a grove of trees there called the Pipe Organ Firs.
-Recently, I’d had the chance to meet Ralf Kelman, perhaps British Columbia’s most established tree hunter, and he had told me about Continue reading The Heart of Owl and Talon Creek
+Recently, I’d had the chance to meet Ralf Kelman, perhaps British Columbia’s most established tree hunter, and he had told me of the trees in the Seymour River Valley which he had rediscovered.
+Continue reading The Heart of Owl and Talon Creek

 He named it the Mary Jewell Cedar, after his closest companion.
 I never did get to see it for myself, but Vancouver artist Ralf Kelman described it to me as quite a sight to behold.
-It was a venerable cedar, roughly twelve feet in diameter, with an expansive hollow chamber, and perhaps seven centuries old Continue reading The Grove That Time Forgot
+It was a venerable tree, roughly twelve feet in diameter, with an expansive hollow chamber, and perhaps seven centuries old.
+Continue reading The Grove That Time Forgot